 That being said, there’s something appealing about the idea of ditching your huge bag of lenses and bodies and paring everything down to a tiny X100 series camera, or even an X-T1 with a few well-chosen primes, so I understand the desire to keep those lenses as small as possible.

-In my own case, even the largest possible Fuji setup I could assemble is going to be lighter than my Canon kit.
-I don’t mind those lenses being a bit bigger if that’s what it takes for Fuji to ensure that they remain as optically and physically extraordinary as the ones I’ve tried so far.
+In my own case, even the largest possible Fuji setup I could assemble is going to be lighter than my Canon kit, so I don’t mind those lenses being a bit bigger if that’s what it takes for Fuji to ensure that they remain as optically and physically extraordinary as the ones I’ve tried so far.

-Overall, the X-T1 feels very much like the workhorse it’s meant to be, and—my ergonomic reservations notwithstanding—it’s a thoughtfully designed body that provided an almost perfectly frictionless shooting experience for me.
+Overall, the X-T1 feels very much like the workhorse it’s meant to be, and—my reservations notwithstanding—it’s a thoughtfully designed body that provided an almost perfectly frictionless shooting experience for me.

 Let’s talk about that shooting experience, and how the choice of lens can transform it.